BrandonALittle/ewebcdc/mission.md

         The teacher’s role is to nurture the child’s natural curiosity and facilitate the child’s efforts to learn, develop a sense of self, and to interact with the group.
 Our teachers promote the needs and interests of individual children as well as the group as a whole.
         </p>
         <p>
-        Our teachers make up the backbone of the extended family of EWEB CDC.
+        Our teachers make up the backbone of the extended family of Eugene CDC.
 We strive to attract and retain positive, sensitive staff members with training and experience in early childhood development and education.
 We maintain an environment in which staff is valued, respected, and supported.
         </p>
     - title: Philosophy
       image: /assets/images/kids03.jpg